 Team Niimi is named after my good friend and the founder of grindworks Kiyonari “Doc” Niimi.
 Doc Niimi has been involved in the Japanese golf industry for over 40 years and brings extensive knowledge in golf club design, manufacturing, as well as sales and marketing, not only in Japan but globally.
 Doc Niimi will be blogging on Team Niimi in Japanese on various topics including commenting on the current golf industry, interesting club designs and technologies as well as his personal insight into the growth and development of grindworks.

-On the English side I’ll be occasionally adding my own blog posts about various things of interest, including golf clubs, the JDM golf market as well as interesting (I hope) tidbits about Japan and it’s wonderful culture.
+On the English side I’ll try my best to add my own blog posts about various things of interest, including golf clubs, the JDM golf market as well as interesting (I hope) tidbits about Japan and it’s wonderful culture.
 Keep in mind blogging is not our main profession so we may do it quite infrequently!

 I’ve been involved in various aspects of the golf industry over the last 10 years and have been lucky enough to be based in Japan all this time.
 Being originally from Canada, living in Japan has been and still is a fascinating adventure.
 Tokyo is a world of its own and I still explore and find new things all the time.
 I’ve also had the pleasure of working with many golf industry experts, whether it be designers and creators like Doc Niimi and grindworks Technical Advisor, Kenji Kobayashi the father of Titanium drivers and former President and chief designer at famed forging house Endo, to meeting and working with many of the brands in Japan whether big or small, including their founders, top designers, and master craftsmen.
 Currently as a consultant for several Japanese brands I continue to learn every day.